AI Capabilities

 • Senior analysts and analytics leads who focus on strategy and stakeholder management will remain in high demand

-• New roles will emerge — AI analytics managers, data governance specialists, and AI output reviewers
+• New roles will emerge — AI analytics managers, data quality and governance specialists, and AI output reviewers

 The net result is unlikely to be mass unemployment, but a significant shift in what analysts are expected to do and the skills required to remain valuable.